Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Proofs of the main results

 \section{Proofs of the main results}

 In this section, we first prepare two lemmas and the proof of Theorem \ref{the:1} is given afterwards.
-The following Lemma \ref{lem:1}, which may be of its own interest, is a combination of Lemma 4.1 of \cite{lin2012secondb} and a non-identically distributed version of Theorem 3.1 of \cite{lin2020second}.
+The following Lemma \ref{lem:1}, which may be of its own interest, is a non-identically distributed version of Theorem 3.1 in \cite{lin2020second}.
 Lemma \ref{lem:2} plays an important role in the proof of Theorem \ref{the:1}.
 Next, we present Lemmas \ref{lem:3} and \ref{lem:4} and the proof of Theorem \ref{the:2} is given at the end of this paper.
+For convenience in writing, we use the following symbols:

 \begin{lemma} Let $X_1$ and $X_2$ be two independent real-valued rvs with respective distributions $F_1$ and $F_2$.
 If ${F_1} \in {\widetilde{\mathscr S}_2} $ and there exist constants $K>0,A\in\R$ such that